• Skip to main content

 Passing under different bridges along the way.

-It’s a cool experience to raft underneath different types of bridges along the way.
+Rafting underneath different types of bridges along the way is a cool experience.
 Watch out for bridge pillars and go around them.

 Many different boat types can be seen on the river.
-You could bring your kayak along as well if you wanted to bring it instead of a raft.
+You could bring your kayak along instead of a raft if you want to.

 Tip #1: Do NOT tie your rafts or tubes together on the river.
-Branches or rocks can sometimes be found in the middle of the river making it harder to go around with a group of tied-up rafters.
-It could potentially tear your inflatable – or worse, be a drowning hazard if two rafts go their separate ways on either side of a concrete bridge beam in the water.
+Branches or rocks can sometimes be found in the middle of the river, making it harder to go around with a group of tied-up rafters.
+It could tear your inflatable – or worse, be a drowning hazard if two rafts go their separate ways on either side of a concrete bridge beam in the water.
 It can be extremely dangerous and result in a rescue.
-Independent rafts allow you to move quickly and escape potential dangers along the way.
+Independent rafts allow you to move quickly and escape potential dangers.

-It’s best way to stay near your group is by either buying a big raft to fit your entire family or using the paddles that come with your raft to stay together on the river.
-Hanging onto the handles of the rafts can also work and let go when danger arises (you start approaching rocks, branches or other rafters).
+The best way to stay near your group is either by buying a big raft to fit your entire family or by using the paddles that come with your raft to stay together on the river.
+Hanging onto the handles of the rafts can also work, and you can let go when danger arises (you start approaching rocks, branches, or other rafters).

-Tip #2: Tie up your belongings on the raft string or handles of the inflatable not to lose anything in the current.
+Tip #2: Tie your belongings to the raft string or handles of the inflatable so you don’t lose anything in the current.

 Pembina River Rafting Family Time